Hamzablm/blog/_posts/2020-06-07-test-slices-in-spring-boot.md

+---
-Title: Test Slices in Spring-Boot
+title: Test Slices in Spring-Boot
+author: Hamza Belmellouki
+categories: [Spring]
+tags: [spring-boot, testing]
+comments: true
+---

-Greetings my friends 👋
+Greetings friends 👋

 One of the early mistakes that I've done in my first professional Spring-Boot based project was writing integration tests that load the entire `ApplicationContext` using `@SpringBootTest` annotation when there's no need.
 Thankfully, one of my colleagues was kind enough to help me understand that there is a better way to do things :) Writting tests like that may result in tests that may take hours which isn't good for continuous integration.